Machine-learning method detects REM sleep behavior disorder with nearly 92% accuracy

 Key takeaways:

-- The algorithm analyzed motion in REM sleep and used five movement features to detect REM sleep behavior disorder.
+The AI-based algorithm analyzed movements during REM sleep and used five features of movements to detect REM sleep behavior disorder.

 An automated machine-learning method that analyzed sleep movements recorded with a conventional 2D camera may improve diagnosis of rapid eye movement sleep behavior disorder, according to a study published in Annals of Neurology.